ShaoxiongYuan/ShaoxiongYuan.github.io/tech-tidbits/openclaw.md

 OpenClaw runs as a single Node.js process on your machine called the Gateway.
 The Gateway is the central control plane, managing every messaging platform connection simultaneously.
 When a message arrives from WhatsApp, Telegram, Slack, Discord, or any other supported channel, the Gateway routes it to the appropriate agent session, waits for a response, and returns it through the correct channel.

-By default, the Gateway binds only to localhost (127.0.0.1:18789), meaning nothing outside your machine can reach it — a deliberate security choice.
+By default, the Gateway binds only to localhost (127.0.0.1:18789), meaning nothing outside your machine can reach it, which is a deliberate security choice.
 Remote access requires explicitly configuring SSH tunnels or Tailscale.

 OpenClaw is model-agnostic: it integrates with Claude, GPT-4o, Gemini, DeepSeek, and local models via Ollama.
 The LLM is the "brain"; OpenClaw is the hands, memory, and connective tissue linking that brain to the outside world.

 ### 1.2 The Name History

 The project launched in November 2025 as "Clawdbot", a pun on Anthropic's Claude.
 Anthropic's legal team sent a trademark complaint, leading to a 5am Discord community brainstorm that produced "Moltbot" (lobsters molt their shells to grow).
 Three days later, after Moltbot "never quite rolled off the tongue," a trademark search confirmed OpenClaw was clear, and the name stuck.
-The mascot — a lobster — remains throughout.
+The mascot, a lobster, remains throughout.

 ## 2. Growth & Viral Adoption